 Should we just give up on IT departments?

 When I started as a freelance consultant I was searching for the right angle to present myself to potential clients.
 One of my first engagement meetings was with an IT director that I got introduced to through my network.
 When I introduced myself as an experienced consultant in IT, he immediately dived into the technical ins-and-outs of his datacenter.
 I realized that IT has a descriptive term is perceived as very technical.
 And I am not that technical.
 So, I went out looking for a better term to describe my field of expertise and ended up with the Digital Organization.
 The adjective Digital sounds less technical and more futuristic and,…

 Corporate culture has been identified by employees as one of the biggest hurdles to becoming a digital organization, according to research by Capgemini.

 Successful transformations seem to have 3 main steps in common: identify a crisis, start a revolution and enable evolution

 The benefits of improved customer experience can be fleeting unless changes to supporting back-end operations are made, as well.

 Digital is reshaping customer experience in almost every sector.

 Managers have a tendency to belittle the people we see as “resistant to change” – the employees who don’t change fast enough.

-What does IT Value Look Like?
-Question: Why do we struggle so much in understanding and demonstrating VALUE with IT?
+What Does IT Business Value Look Like? – ITChronicles Question: Why do we struggle so much in understanding and demonstrating VALUE with IT?
 Notice I did not say WITHIN IT.
 This is not simply an IT issue.
 It crosses the CHASM that is held in place by both Business & IT.
 In this article I will be focusing on ITSM value, not broader IT value.